 15.1 Officer training needs are assessed on appointment, as part of the PDR process and when legislation changes are announced.
 Officers attend seminars arranged by Sector and other organisations.
-A training seminar on treasury management will be arranged for the Commissioner, Deputy Commissioner and members of the Joint Audit Committee early in the new financial year.
+A training seminar on treasury management was delivered to the Commissioner, Deputy Commissioner and members of the Joint Audit Committee earlier in the year and a further training session is planned for December 2013.